Tangerine995/L1000-repurposing/README.md

 * `/data` are the *z*-scores as a matrix.

-Full meta data are available from the publication by L1000 group: [GSE70138](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70138) and [GSE92742](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE92742).
-They include perturbagen and cell line information associated with signature and instance IDs in the datasets.

 ## Calculate enrichment score(ES)
 In python(calc_ES.py), use the up and down regulated gene as disease signature to calculate Enrichment Score(ES) against L1000 disease profiles.
 The drugs with lowest negative scores can be used as candidates to reverse the disease state.

-## results